SabbathSchool/sabbathschool.github.io/_lessons/03.1891-1900/04.1894/03.quarter3/00-chapter.md

 ---
 classes: wide
 permalink: /1891-1900/1894/quarter3/
-title: A study of the Book of Luke - 1894 Quater 3
+title: Lessons on The Book of Luke - July 7 to September 29, 1894
 metadata:
 description: A study of the Book of Luke - 1894 Quater 3 Sabbath School Lesson
 keywords: Gospel by Luke
 author: Brian Onang'o
 ---

+## Sabbath School Lesson for Senior Classes

+July 7 to September 29, 1894.

 # The Bible Students Library